Turkmenistan, Kazakhstan, and Uzbekistan

 Day 04: Ashgabat - Almaty (Kazakhstan)

-After breakfast, get ready for a thrilling half-day visit to Ashgabat's city highlights including visits to Ertogrul Gazy Mosque, Independence Park, Neutrality Arch, Nissa and Turkmenbashi Mosque-Mausoleum.
-Afterwards, prepare for an evening flight to Almaty.
-Upon arrival, proceed to check-in at your hotel for an overnight stay.
+After breakfast, get ready for a thrilling half-day visit to Ashgabat's highlights including stops at Ertogrul Gazy Mosque, Independence Park, Neutrality Arch, Nissa and Turkmenbashi Mosque-Mausoleum.
+Fly to Almaty, Kazakhstan for an overnight stay.

 Day 05: Almaty - Issyk Lake - Almaty